MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-groups.md

 2. Next to **Owners**, select **Edit**, and then do one of the following:

     - To add an owner, select **Add owners** and search for or select an owner, and then select **Save**.
-    - To remove an owner search for or select a group owner, select the X next to the person's name, and then select **Save**.
+    - To remove an owner, search for or select a group owner, select the X next to the person's name, and then select **Save**.

 ::: moniker-end